czzarr/czzarr.github.com/source/_posts/2012-04-14-startup-music-and-buzz.markdown

 one's product?
 When one realize that [90% of the companies appearing on TC are abandoned within 6 months](http://simply.io/blog/2012/03/welcome-to-the-real-world-just-because-youre-on-techcrunch-doesnt-mean-youve-won/) one can question the relevance of the press coverage and the buzz one can create to build a durable success.
-One concern one should have instead is building an audience.
-Successfull startups and creators don't rely on a single shot try, they build their success gradually as the same time as their audience.
+Instead, one should be focused on building one's audience.
+Successfull startups and creators don't rely on a single shot try, they build their success gradually at the same time as their audience.